zbovaird/quantum-cryptography-intransit/leadership_brief.md

 3. Key Benefits
 Defeats HNDL Attacks: Even if an attacker records our data today and builds a quantum computer tomorrow, they cannot decrypt the data.
 The "key" required to unlock it no longer exists on our servers or anywhere in the universe.
+Time-Gated Access: We can lock files so they are only accessible during specific future windows (e.g., "Readable only between 12:00 PM and 12:05 PM").
+This provides granular temporal access control for sensitive documents.
 Quantum Resistant: The system uses standard, battle-tested algorithms (AES-256, SHA-256) that are immune to known quantum cracking methods.
 It avoids the complex math (factoring large numbers) that makes RSA vulnerable.
 Reduced Liability: Data at rest has a strictly enforced expiration date for decryptability.
 We cannot be compelled to decrypt old data because we physically cannot do so.

 4. Operational Trade-offs & Limitations
 This high level of security comes with operational constraints that must be managed:
+"One-Shot" Access: Decryption is destructive.
+Once a file is decrypted, the server consumes the key.
+It cannot be decrypted a second time by another user.
+This is a "read once" system.
 Use It or Lose It: If legitimate systems fail to decrypt data within the validity window (e.g., a system outage), the data becomes permanently unrecoverable.
 This requires robust uptime and redundancy.
 Active Server Dependency: Unlike a password that you can write down in a vault, this encryption requires an active "Time Server" to authorize decryption.
 If the server is destroyed, all data encrypted by it is lost.